-- What is the micro consequence of UI benefit expansion? - micro: individual worker's response to an increase in UI - macro: economy-wide response to an increase in UI - Let us go back to McCall's model. - How does the increase in UI benefit affect the $UE \equiv f(1 G(w^R))$ rate?
+- What is the micro consequence of UI benefit expansion? - micro: individual worker's response to an increase in UI - macro: economy-wide response to an increase in UI - Let us go back to McCall's model, where we hold f and G(w) fixed - How does the increase in UI benefit affect the $UE \equiv f(1 G(w^R))$ rate?